OLIMEX/OLINUXINO/SOFTWARE/RT5350F/Prebuilt images/README.md

 factory partition.
 Now on the first boot a random one is generated and stored.

+The updated files are:
+- uboot+factory.bin
+- uboot+factory+openwrt.bin

+The difference is ONLY in the factory partition.
+OpenWRT remains the same.
+The MAC address was hard-coded at offset 0x40004.
+We set WLAN, MAC0 and MAC1 MAC addresses to ff:ff:ff:ff:ff.
+This forces the chip to generate random one on every boot.
+On the first boot this MAC is stored on the filesystem.

 ### 24 AUG 2015

 * Now modules for USB storage are [*] instead of [M]